 17. You Have the Option to Change Your Primary Residence as Needed

-RJ Winberg, Realtor & Owner, OC Real Estate Guy
+RJ Winberg, Real Estate Agent & Owner, OC Real Estate Guy

 If you own multiple properties, you may have the option to change your primary residence from one to the other, should you decide to do that later in life.
 Many people prefer a two-story house when they are raising a family, but decide to downsize to a one-story in their golden years because it is more manageable for them.